On the Convergence of Adaptive Gradient Methods for Nonconvex Optimization: Introduction

-where $\alpha_t>0$ is the step size, $\xb_t \in \RR^d$ is the iterate in the $t$-th iteration, and $\mb_t,\vb_t\in \RR^d$ are the exponential moving averages of the gradient and the squared gradient at the $t$-th iteration respectively.
-More specifically, $\mb_t$ and $\vb_t$ are defined as follows\footnote{Here we denote by $\gb_t^2$ the element-wise square of the vector $\gb_t$.}:
+where $\alpha_t>0$ is the step size, $\epsilon$ is a small number to ensure numerical stability, $\xb_t \in \RR^d$ is the iterate in the $t$-th iteration, and $\mb_t,\vb_t\in \RR^d$ are the exponential moving averages of the gradient and the squared gradient at the $t$-th iteration respectively: \footnotemark[2]

-where $\beta_1 \in [0,1]$ and $\beta_2 \in [0,1]$ are hyperparameters of the algorithm, and $\gb_t$ is the stochastic gradient at the $t$-th iteration.
-However, \citet{wilson2017marginal} found that for over-parameterized neural networks, training with Adam or its variants typically generalizes worse than SGD, even when the training performance is better.
-In particular, they found that carefully-tuned SGD with momentum, weight decay and appropriate learning rate decay strategies can significantly outperform adaptive gradient algorithms in terms of test error.
-This problem is often referred to as the generalization gap for adaptive gradient methods.
-In order to close this generalization gap of Adam and AMSGrad, \citet{chen2018closing} proposed a partially adaptive momentum estimation method (Padam).
-Instead of scaling the gradient by $\sqrt{\hat{\vb}_t}$, this method chooses to scale the gradient by $\hat{\vb}_t^{-p}$, where $p\in (0,1]$ is a hyper parameter.
-This gives rise to the following update formula\footnote{We denote by $\hat{\vb}_t^{-p} = [v_{t,1}^{-p},\cdots,v_{t,d}^{-p}]^\top$ the element-wise $-p$-th power of the vector $\hat{\vb}_t$}:

-Evidently, when $p=1/2$, Padam reduces to AMSGrad.
-Padam also reduces to the corrected version of RMSProp \citep{reddi2018convergence} when $p=1/2$ and $\beta_1 = 0$.